duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 ### Resource Management

-Remember that the operanting system is a resource manager.
+Remember that the operating system is a resource manager.

 File space, i/o, processes, memory, chache, etc. all managed by the OS